 - the Collective Agreement Arbitration Bureau (CAAB) which maintains a register of arbitrators and administers a process for the appointment of arbitrators for certain arbitration hearings and/or settlement meetings.

 It also houses the Collective Agreement Arbitration Bureau (CAAB).

 The Board employs over 30 people in a range of positions, such as Mediators, a Deputy Registrar, Special Investigating Officers, an Information Officer, Legal Counsel, and a range of highly dedicated individuals who support the work of the Board.
-The Board also currently has eight Order-In-Council appointee adjudicators, including the Chair, the Associate Chair, the Vice-Chair and Registrar, and five Vice-Chairs.
+The Board also currently has eight Order-In-Council appointee adjudicators, including the Chair, the Associate Chair, the Vice-Chair and Registrar, and six Vice-Chairs.

 There are three general types of applications the Board receives:

 - Applications for certification/decertification mediation and general applications under the Code that are dealt with by the Registry and Adjudication divisions.